The Mobile Clinic for Children, saving young lives

 Charity information: World Medical Fund for Children

 Malawi is one of the poorest countries in the world and children still die from illnesses that are easily preventable and treatable.
 In the remote villages of Nkhotakota district where we work it can take up to 2 days for a sick child to reach a government hospital and even then it is not guaranteed that they will receive treatment as very often the pharmacy shelves are empty.
 Mission hospitals are better equipped but treatment is not free and beyond the pocket of the poor.

-The WMF 4 x 4 Mobile Health Clinic team travels to remote villages in a 4x4 vehicle stocked with medicines, travels to carefully selected remote areas where there is no other access to healthcare to take the desperately needed medical care to children - a majority of these children are orphans.
+The WMF Mobile Health Clinic team travels to remote villages in a 4x4 vehicle stocked with medicines.
+We travel to carefully selected remote areas where there is no other access to healthcare to take the desperately needed medical care to children - a majority of these children are orphans.
 We treat malaria and all childhood diseases.
 Children who require in-patient care are transported to the district hospital.
 We also believe that prevention is better than cure and deliver public health education to the local communities.

 Save young lives by taking quality medical care to vulnerable children in Nkhotakota district Malawi

 Activities» Our Children's Mobile Health Clinic visits remote villages to deliver medical care and support to children in dire need of medical care.